 The utilisation of innovative event technology, including artificial intelligence (AI), augmented reality (AR), and virtual reality (VR), has become increasingly popular within the events industry.
 Statista forecasts significant growth in the AR and VR global market, with an expected annual increase of 10.77% from 2024 to 2028, highlighting the expanding interest and investment in these immersive technologies.
 AI, AR, and VR offer unique opportunities to improve corporate events by providing interactive and engaging experiences for attendees.

-In 2023, Belfast warmly welcomed over 2,000 delegates from 190+ countries for the 13th annual One Young World Summit.
+Belfast warmly welcomed over 2,000 delegates from 190+ countries for the 13th annual One Young World Summit.
 From the outset, ICC Belfast’s comprehensive in-house technical production capabilities were integral to the planning process.
 To realise the event's vision, One Young World maximised the use of the in-house LED screens, lighting designs, and stage sets across all main stages and breakout sessions.
 The technical solutions also benefitted exhibitors like Tourism Northern Ireland, who utilised AR technology to entice delegates to explore the region while they were visiting.

 How to make the most of this trend: